Well-known for its proximity to the scenic backwaters of Kerala, Kochi (formerly Cochin) is a large historical coastal city in south-west India.

 No Kerala trip is complete without a visit to the backwaters.
 While Kochi to Alleppey is the most-travelled route, the more remote area of the backwaters is the area surrounding Kumarakom.

 Perched on the edge of Lake Vembanad, explore this area by houseboat for the ultimate Keralan experience.
-The web of islands, streams and blue waters surrounding this tree-lined lake has been ranked as one of National Geographic’s destination of a lifetime.
+The web of islands, streams and blue waters surrounding this tree-lined lake has been ranked as one of National Geographic’s destinations of a lifetime.

-Imagine sitting on a narrow wooden boat, with tall coconut trees to your right and the gentle sound of the water rushing past you.
+Imagine sitting on a narrow wooden boat, tall coconut trees to your right and the gentle sound of the water rushing past you.

 The boat turns and you head toward a small mangrove, where the trees are bowed over, dipping their leaves into the sparkling water.
 Monkeys call to one another in the trees above you.
 The sunlight dances across the water as the bow breaks the flat surface, sending ripples toward the boat.